 The importance and value of conducting penetration tests as a part of an organization’s regular business process seems to now be well understood and accepted as a best practice, contrary to as recently as a few years ago.
 This is great news, but the problem that still exists is that many, if not most, still do not clearly understand what it is that they’re asking for when they say something as seemingly straightforward as “I want a penetration test”.
-Traditionally, there are three stages that constitute a penetration test: scanning, assessing and penetrating.

 Why Audits Are Not Penetration Tests